metaplex-foundation/aura-proxy/README.md

 - It will NOT automatically handle methods that are specified on other endpoints, even if those endpoints are unavailable.
 - You must explicitly list any method you want the endpoint to handle if that method is already specified on another endpoint.

+### Understanding `handleWebSocket`

+When an endpoint has `handleWebSocket: true`, it will be used for WebSocket connections:

+- This flag identifies endpoints that can handle WebSocket protocol (you still need to provide the URL starting with `https://`)
+- You should only set this on endpoints that support the WebSocket protocol
+- You can have multiple WebSocket endpoints for load balancing and failover
+- The router will distribute WebSocket connections based on endpoint weights

 ### Example Scenarios